arthursb2016/celestial-oracle/README.md

 # House of Angels

-How about taking 1 minute to meet an Angel today?
+How about taking 1 minute to meet an Angel?

 Check out: https://houseofangels.netlify.app/